markdegrootnl/unifi-protect-x86/README.md

     -v unifi-protect:/srv/unifi-protect \
     markdegroot/unifi-protect-x86:latest
 ```

+## Using the latest UniFi Protect apps
+In the initial setup, you have to Adopt with your UI<span>.</span>com Account, otherwise the latest versions of the Protect app for Android and iOS won't be able to connect to your Protect instance.

 ## Build your own container
 To build your own container put the deb file for `unifi-protect 1.13.3` (4707-Debian9_5famd64-1.13.3-85b0dd59653f41cc97b3599213a483c0.deb) in the `put-unifi-core-deb-here` folder and run: